 The key to enjoying the sunrise and sunset in Bagan is finding some height.
 The taller the temple/stupa, the more you will see.
 Having said that, the tallest temples are normally the most packed with fellow tourists, touts and telephoto lenses.
-I went for the tactic of getting really close to the ‘money shot’ temples but finding a relatively tall stupa next to it so that you get a similar view but have it all to yourself.
+A good tactic to employ is getting really close to the 'money shot' temples but finding a relatively tall stupa next to it so that you get a similar view but have it all to yourself.

 The hot air balloons leave at sunrise (which was around 6:50am in January) and they leave from different spots around Bagan depending on the weather.
 It is basically impossible to predict where they will come from.
 One morning I was in Nyuang-U for sunrise and they rose just there, and another day I was in Old Bagan and they flew overhead.
 It really is luck of the draw unless you know the right people who can tell you where they're leaving from.